 A popular heart drug, Valsartan is facing a wave of lawsuits after its recall was announced last year.
 There are about 50 lawsuits being consolidated in a multi-district litigation federal court in New Jersey, including at least 27 patients who claim they have developed cancer from using Valsartan.
 Thousands more Valsartan lawsuits are expected to be filed against the drug’s manufacturer, Zhejiang Huahai Pharmaceutical Co., and other companies such as Teva Pharmaceutical Industries Ltd., Mylan NV, and CVS Health Corp.

 The latest hernia mesh lawsuits involve the Atrium C-QUR, Ethicon Physiomesh, and different models of Bard Davol polypropylene hernia mesh.
-There are thousands of cases that have been consolidated in the Northern District of Georgia in front of the honorable Judge Richard W. Story.
+There are thousands of qualified retainers that have been consolidated in the Northern District of Georgia in front of the honorable Judge Richard W. Story.
 Hernia mesh lawsuits against Ethicon’s Physiomesh Flexible Composite Hernia Mesh are pending in Georgia’s Northern District Court with a trial date set for September 16, 2019.

 Thousands more Bard Hernia Mesh lawsuits have been consolidated in the U.S. District Court for the Southern District of Ohio and will be seen by the honorable Judge Edmund A. Sargus.
-The court has indicated that as of April 2019 there were 1,720 cases filed, with about 80 to 100 new lawsuit filings per week.
+The court has indicated that as of April 2019 there were 1,720 qualified retainers filed, with about 80 to 100 new lawsuit filings per week.
 The first bellwether trial is set to begin around May 8, 2020, the second trial is scheduled for July 13, 2020, and the third trial is set for September 14, 2020.

 Two recent defective mesh device settlements are listed below: